Rabbii96/Rabbii96/README.md

 Assalamu Alaikum!

 This is Fazle Rabbi.
 I hold a Bachelor of Science in Computer Science and Engineering and work as a Software QA Engineer.
-I'm a quick study. knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.
+I'm a quick study knowledgeable about software quality assurance, manual testing, JMeter performance testing, and ongoing tool & technology education.

 💻 I’m an SQA Engineer